Penalty card: Handball

 A red card in handball indicates a disqualification of a player who has committed an offense such as unsportsmanlike conduct, serious foul play, or receiving a third two-minute suspension.
 A red card prevents a player from playing for the remainder of the match and as a result reduces the number of players that are available to a team.
 A red card also carries a two-minute suspension for the team, meaning that a team cannot replace the disqualified player until the two-minute team suspension has expired.

-Quidditch
+Quadball

-In Quidditch a red card results in a player being ejected from the game.
+In quadball a red card results in a player being ejected from the game.
 In addition, a substitute must go to the penalty box for two minutes.
 The entire two minutes must be served, regardless of any scores by the opposing team during that time.
 The player's team must play a player down while the substitute is in the penalty box.